 Murray is best remembered for refusing to pay property taxes that were then used to fund the Congregational Church system, winning a landmark legal case in 1789 in which the Massachusetts Supreme Judicial Court ruled that “a free populace cannot be taxed to support a state-run church.”
 This ruling opened the door for the recognition of churches of many Christian denominations, as well as Jewish synagogues, by the Massachusetts Legislature.
 News of the court victory arrived aboard ship as Rev. Murray was returning from England with his wife, Judith Sargent Murray, and their close friends John and Abigail Adams.
 John Adams went on to write the First Amendment, guaranteeing religious freedom to all Americans, shortly afterwards.

-The majestic Meetinghouse is thus a symbol of national significance and a testament to the independent spirit of Gloucester citizens.
+The majestic Meetinghouse, constructed by master-builder Colonel Jacob Smith (1766-1812), is a symbol of national significance and a testament to the independent spirit of Gloucester citizens.
 The 110’ tower, which retains its original Paul Revere bell, was built extra tall with an octagonal, lantern cupola.
 It offered safe direction to boats entering Gloucester harbor before the lighthouse was erected on Eastern Point in 1848.
 We like to say that it has been a guide to mariners and truth-seekers ever since.

 The elegant sanctuary interior seats 600, has a wrap-around “horse shoe” gallery, retains many of its original fittings such as the hand-blown glass chandelier that burned whale oil, and has near-perfect acoustics due to its classical “shoe box” form and horsehair plaster surfaces.
 The building is the present day home of the Gloucester Unitarian Universalist Church.